ngeor/rusty-basic/README.md

 **Status:** There is no silver bullet at this point.
 Enums tend to embed the location, structs use the envelope approach with a common class `Locatable`.

-### Code separation

-Classes like lexer, parser, interpreter, etc tend to be organized in multiple files, but they are still the same `struct` spanning multiple files.
-The design is therefore quite monolithic.

 ### Adding new built-in functions/subs